 Matt uses 20 years of design, technology and product experience to enable socially responsible early-stage startups and fast-growing scale-ups minimise waste, grow, and make a positive difference.
 He’s worked at all levels of the private and public sector and helps the businesses he believes in use digital technology to improve the way we live and the impact on our planet – right now, this means focussing on Health, Climate Adaptation (Food, Energy, Water, Land), Human Rights, and Education.
 He’s an advocate for lean design, hypothesis-led product development, evidence-based decision making.

-Jen is a creative and strategic executive director and principal consultant, working to effect change through research, evaluation, communication, and on-the-ground implementation of new systems that address wicked food system problems.
-She is a strong principal consultant with a background in academia and journalism, and a long history of community work in food systems.
+Jen is a creative and strategic director working to effect change through research, evaluation, communication, and on-the-ground implementation of new systems that address wicked food system problems.
+She has a background in academia and journalism, and a long history of community work in food systems.
 Jen has an excellent track record of communicating research for audiences including media and policy-makers, as evidenced by the reach and impact of her work.
 She has been a researcher for the Food Alliance at Deakin University, and both the Victorian Eco-Innovation Lab and Melbourne Sustainable Society Institute at the University of Melbourne.
 Jen is AICD-qualified, and holds a Master of Environment (with Distinction) and a Bachelor of Arts (Media & Communications), both from the University of Melbourne.

 Can we help?